satoshi-yagi/secure-file-sharing-examples/README.md

 # About

-How to share decrypt gpg encrypted file securely under restricted situation.
+How to share and decrypt gpg encrypted file securely under restricted situation.

 [gpg-password-decrypt](gpg-password-decrypt/README.md)